Creative-Geek/Clueme/README.md

 <div align="center">
 <img src="https://github.com/user-attachments/assets/1f481890-b723-4360-bdf0-7fc208fde9df" alt="Clueme Logo" width="500px">
 </div>
+As apparantly on whatever planet they live, everyone makes $7000+ a month.

-Do not missuse it, I'm not responsible for the use of this program.
+Still, Do NOT missuse it, I'm not responsible for your or anyone else's use of this program.

 ## Setup